Colony Theater

 Rialto Theatre, IL (Spirits of thespians who still want to perform have made this place their home).

-Point Park University Pittsburgh Playhouse, PA (Spirit of John Johns the actor suddenly died before he could be in a stage production.
-He had worked hard on his challenging part but death stopped his goal of portraying his character).
+Point Park University Pittsburgh Playhouse, PA (John Johns was an actor who suddenly died before he could be in a stage production.
+He had worked hard on his challenging part.
+His spirit has taken up residence here).

-Colony Theatre, FL (It is possible that this unknown spirit could be a wanna-be actor or crew member who didn’t reach his goals in his profession.
+Colony Theatre, FL (It is possible that this unknown spirit is a wanna-be actor or crew member who didn’t reach his goals.
 He may want more time to achieve what he wanted, hoping for another chance).

-When animals die, they sometimes hang around, not knowing that they are dead.
+When animals die, their spirits sometimes hang around, not knowing that they are dead.

-Lemp Mansion, MO (Charles Lemp’s dog, who he shot in the basement before he killed himself, is still on the back staircase, looking for his master).
+Lemp Mansion, MO (Charles Lemp’s dog, whom he shot in the basement before he killed himself, is still on the back staircase, looking for his master).

 Vendome Hotel, AZ (A spirit kitty still plays in her human’s room, with items visitors leave her.
 She also rubs up against people).